japinell/KU-CBC-Homework-9-Readme-Generator/README.md

 Although users can enter information pertaining to these sections, the application is not designed to replace a more robust editor like Visual Studio Code or Notepad++.
 It is highly recommended that the resulting README.md file be edited for further formatting or for including additional sections.

+Future development:

+- Capture text sections using a more robust user interface.

 ## Contributing Guidelines

 Want to contribute to this project?
 You may clone or fork the project in GitHub.
 Note the licesing information below.